 “Tell me, do you like stories about things that really happened?
 Wonderful things that the Lord did?
 Really, the things He does in lives are far more wonderful than things in made-up stories, aren’t they?
 Well I want to tell you about something that really did happen…”

-Allegra has a degree in Creative Writing from Stanford University, but she likes to say that her greatest writing credential is her deep love for Christ.
-It is her heart’s desire to make known His reality as personal Savior, and His power and love as they’re demonstrated through the amazing and actual things that He does in the lives of His children.
+Allegra had a degree in Creative Writing from Stanford University, but she liked to say that her greatest writing credential was her deep love for Christ.
+It was her heart’s desire to make known His reality as personal Savior, and His power and love as they’re demonstrated through the amazing and actual things that He does in the lives of His children.

-And she has spent her life doing just that.
+And she spent her life doing just that.
 Years on the mission field with her husband and six children.
 Cross-country speaking tours in the U.S., driving and sleeping in her one-ton van, guarded by her Great Pyrenees dog Snow Bear.
 (Snow Bear rode shot-gun in the van with Allegra for 11 years and an estimated 125,000 miles.)
 Allegra spent over twenty years of ministry to military families.
 One trip took her to 15 U.S. military bases in Europe (including one meeting in the basement of an old, abandoned hospital in what had been the hospital’s morgue!).
 When her husband’s health forced her to retire from speaking and travel, Allegra continued her ministry and writing from home while she cared for him.
-Now Allegra’s own health often keeps her confined to her home but she still continues her efforts to extend the Gospel–oftentimes from her bed.
+In her later years, Allegra’s own health often kept her confined to her home but she still continued her efforts to extend the Gospel–oftentimes from her bed.

 Allegra often wrote of a strong sense of urgency of “being about the Father’s business”.
 She liked to say, “Heaven is our home–Earth is our business address.”

 “Today I want to share with you a true story about a very real little girl…”